 Many Canadian households have two or more vehicles.
 Insuring them all with same company can result in savings up to 20%.

-The coverages and limits you choose will impact your premium.
-The more insurance you need, the more you have to pay.
+As with any type of personal insurance quote, the coverages and limits you choose will impact your premium.
+The more car insurance you need, the more you have to pay.
 Review your policy at least once a year to see if you can remove anything.

 For example, if you drive an old car, it might make sense to get rid of collision and comprehensive, as the cost of repairs (even just paying a $500 deductible) may be greater than the value of the car itself.